PROJEKTA2A/ReturnBestProfiles/README.md

 # Return Best Profiles

-This is the main component that calls all the other components in order to get the results
+This is the main component that parses the docx or pdf files to text and then calls all the other components in order to get the results

 ## Senden der POST Request